cloudflare/cloudflare-docs/content/kv/learning/kv-performance-optimizations.md

 ## Avoid using the GET REST API at the Edge

-Using the REST API to read a key will reduce performance because you always have to do a long distance round trip before you hit a cache.
+Using the REST API to read a key will affect performance because you always have to do a long distance round trip before you hit a cache.

 A `get()` or `getWithMetadata()`, and a `list()` operation within your Worker will access the cache closest to where the request originated from.

 ## Concurrent writers to a single key

 `put()` will always clobber the value.
 If you have multiple writers, there is no guarantee about a winner.

 This is even more problematic if you have structured data and want to do a partial update of a value.
 A lot of customers have success creating a [Durable Object](/workers/learning/using-durable-objects) and making it responsible for all the writes to your KV namespace.
 This way, you can serialize access for writing the value.